 5. A 5-minute unedited audio/video recording of Baroque or Classical music performed on your historical or your modern instrument.

 The maximum number of awards to be given in a year is set at 10 students, each of whom can be awarded as many as 15 private hour-long lessons over the course of the year.
 The total number of scholarship recipients to be determined in a year will be based on the size and quality of the applicant pool.
 A progress review will be submitted by instructors for each student once seven lessons have been completed

 The applications will be reviewed by an anonymous panel of judges.
 Award announcements will be made by November 7th, 2017.

 Application & Deadline

-The application deadline for the 2017-18 year is October 15th .
-Depending on interest and the pool of applicants, other requests will be considered at any time.
+The application deadline for the 2018-19 year is October 15th .
+Depending on the funds available, other requests will be considered at any time.

 Download the brochure by clicking here